There are different explanations for the concept of the embryo for human life.

-Some IVF clinics also have indefinite freezing option to avoid destruction of the embryos, though practically it is not possible as frozen embryos gradually start deteriorating if not implanted within a particular timing.
+Some IVF clinics also have an indefinite freezing option to avoid the destruction of the embryos, though practically it is not possible as frozen embryos gradually start deteriorating if not implanted within a particular timing.

 Experts found that there are lots of loopholes present in such type of contract or agreement documents, which support illegal activities and can harm the embryo.

 - There is no specific law for ensuring custody of an orphaned frozen embryo.
-As we know, a couple can choose the indefinite storing period for frozen embryos, but in case of accidental death of a partner, there are lots of complex procedures to get the custody of the stored frozen embryo.
+As we know, a couple can choose the indefinite storing period for frozen embryos, but in case of the accidental death of a partner, there are lots of complex procedures to get the custody of the stored frozen embryo.

-If any couple applied for divorce after signing the contract for IVF process, then after divorce there may arise complications for getting the permission of biological fatherhood.
+If any couple applied for divorce after signing the contract for the IVF process, then after divorce there may arise complications for getting the permission of biological fatherhood.

 Ethical concerns of the ART implementation